learnk8s/learnk8s.io/src/provision-cloud-resources/content.md

 > Terraform is a convenient tool for creating cloud resources using code.

-When you install Kubeform in your cluster, you can create resources likes this:
+When you install Kubeform in your cluster, you can create resources like this:

 ```yaml|title=s3.yaml
 apiVersion: aws.kubeform.com/v1alpha1